 Durham, NC 27701

-Residents may provide comments directly to City Council at the public hearing on June 18, 2018 at 7:00 pm in the City Hall Council Chambers OR also use the form below to submit comments.
+Residents may comment to City Council at the public hearing on June 18, 2018 at 7:00 pm in the City Hall Council Chambers.
+Or you may use the form below to submit comments.
 Comments must be received no later than June 15, 2018 to be considered by the City’s consultant.